 What are concept maps?

-Concept maps (also called webs or mind maps) are graphic organizers designed to help students link prior knowledge with new concepts by recalling or learning concept meanings, essential attributes, and characteristics.
-This strategy is especially effective prior to read passages of new information.
+Concept maps (webs or mind maps) are graphic organizers designed to help students link prior knowledge with new concepts by recalling or learning concept meanings, essential attributes, and characteristics.
+This strategy is especially effective before reading passages of new information.
 After finishing the map, students will be able to read more efficiently, build new knowledge, and form a process for the recall of the information.

 - Use an overhead, board, or handout to show an example of a concept map.

-- Demonstrate how to use the concept map by introducing a word or concept that is familiar to students.
+- Demonstrate how to use the concept map by introducing a word or concept familiar to students.

 - Discuss with students how to define the concept.
-Lead students to understand the need for knowing what the concept is, how to categorize it, what it is like, to know essential characteristics, and to know examples and non-examples of the concept.
+Lead students to understand the need to know what the concept is, how to categorize it, what it is like, to know essential characteristics, and to know examples and non-examples of the concept.
 Allow students to be creative.
 They may use pictures, phrases, shapes, colors, or other things on their maps to define the concept.